tmcghe/tafe/Case Studies/GOSHOP/Readme.md

 The assessment is evaluated based on the following key areas:

-- Deployment and configuration of cloud resources
+- Deployment and configuration of cloud resources                     ✅ Satisfactory
-- Implementation of monitoring and management systems
+- Implementation of monitoring and management systems                 ✅ Satisfactory
-- Documentation quality and completeness
+- Documentation quality and completeness                              ✅ Satisfactory
-- Adherence to best practices in cloud infrastructure design
+- Adherence to best practices in cloud infrastructure design          ✅ Satisfactory
-- Demonstration of understanding in cloud concepts and AWS services
+- Demonstration of understanding in cloud concepts and AWS services   ✅ Satisfactory

 For detailed marking criteria, please refer to the assessment rubric provided by your instructor.